-Residents of Maine must file Form 1040-ME (long form) or 1040S-ME (short form) by April 15, or the next business day if that date falls on a weekend or holiday.
+Residents of Maine must file Form 1040ME by April 15, or the next business day if that date falls on a weekend or holiday.

 Downloadable Maine tax forms are available on the Maine Revenue Services website.

-The state also levies charges of 7 percent on lodging and prepared food and 10 percent on short-term auto rentals.
+The state also levies charges of 8 percent on prepared food and 10 percent on short-term auto rentals.

 The state offers specific exemptions for a number of different kinds of organizations and institutions, such as hospitals, schools, churches and libraries.
 You can find a list of organizations for which there may be a Maine Sales Tax exemption on the state's Revenue website